nature-of-code/noc-syllabus-modules/module06-libraries/README.md

-# Using Libraries for Rigit and Soft-Body Simulation
+# Libraries for Rigid and Soft-Body Simulation

 ## Core Material